eddyem/mmpp/STM32/steppers/Readme.md

 * **T num** - set *end-switches threshold* (in ADU, near 0 for Hall switch, 2048 for user button and 4096 for released state)
 * **U num** - set *USART speed* to *num* bits per second
+* **u num** - set value of USTEPS (amount of microsteps per one step)

 ### Motor speed setters
-To set motor speed to **N** steps per second, give command `C` or `S` with argument equal to 3000/N. E.g. to set current speed for DevID=0, motor0 to 50 steps per second give command `0SC050`.
+To set motor speed to **N** steps per second, give command `C` or `S` with argument equal to 3000/N. E.g. to set current speed for DevID=0, motor0 to 50 steps per second give command `0SC060`.

 ### Denominator and numerator setters
 Have naxt letter similar to ADC getter (**D** - Vdd, **I** - motors' I, or **M** - motors' U).